andcho09/DockerOracleXe/README.md

 Note for non-sysdba connections, connect to server ``XEPDB1``

-Or use browser to access Oracle Enterprise Manager at https://localhost:5500/em
+Or use browser to access Oracle Enterprise Manager at https://localhost:5500/em as sys
-* **TODO** this isn't working, port is listening but not data back
+* Note there's a bug where the port doesn't listen on start up, see the [Issues And Future Work](#issues-and-future-work) section below

 Or **connect using SQLPlus**
 1. On host: